datagrok/dialogue/README.md

 _All of this is vaporware and brainstorming; watch for the removal of this notice._

-A protocol specification, document format specification, and set of user interface recommendations for asynchronous conversations through the Internet.
+A protocol specification, document format specification, and set of user interface recommendations for asynchronous conversation and scholarly writing on the Internet.

-I indend for Dialogue to be able to not only replace, but bring about the convergence of:
+I intend for Dialogue to be able to not only replace, but bring about the convergence of:

 - SMTP e-mail
 - NNTP newsgroups